Labibstar/financial-health-app/README.md

      Assets
      Income

-Click on the Calculale Financial health button to see your business financial health for that month
+Click on the Calculate Financial health button to see your business financial health for that month

 ### To View your financial health across the year